Does Graph Prompt Work? A Data Operation Perspective with Theoretical Analysis: The Upper Bound of Data Operation Error via Graph Prompt

 \begin{theorem} Given a GPF-like prompt vector $p_\omega$, if a GCN model $F_\theta$ has non-linear function layers but the model's weight matrix is row full-rank, then there exists an optimal $\omega$ for any input graph $G$ such that $P_\omega(G) \in B_G$. \end{theorem}

-\begin{theorem} Given the All-in-One-like prompt graph $SG_\omega$, if a GCN model $F_\theta$ does not have any non-linear transformations, or has non-linear layers but the model's weight matrix is row full-rank, then there exists an optimal $\omega$ for any input graph $G$ such that $P_\omega(G) \in B_G$. \end{theorem}
+\begin{theorem} Given the All-in-One-like prompt graph $SG_\omega$ (a subgraph containing prompt tokens and token structures), if a GCN model $F_\theta$ does not have any non-linear transformations, or has non-linear layers but the model's weight matrix is row full-rank, then there exists an optimal $\omega$ for any input graph $G$ such that $P_\omega(G) \in B_G$. \end{theorem}

 Theorems \ref{theorem3} and \ref{theorem4} are proved in Appendix \ref{pftheorem34}.
 Although we've only added the row full-rank condition, these two theorems significantly expand the applicability of Theorem \ref{theorem2}.
-According to \citet{pennington2017nonlinear}, well-trained models mostly contain full-rank matrices, which can be easily guaranteed by some tricks like orthogonal initialization, He initialization, etc. \cite{raghu2017expressive} also find that a full-rank parameter matrix in the model usually indicates stronger expressiveness.
+According to \citet{pennington2017nonlinear}, well-trained models mostly contain full-rank matrices, which can be easily guaranteed by some tricks like orthogonal initialization, He initialization, etc. \citet{raghu2017expressive} also find that a full-rank parameter matrix in the model usually indicates stronger expressiveness.
 Intuitively, a weight matrix in the graph model usually indicates how to project the input graph into some latent embedding for the downstream task.
 According to the basic knowledge of linear algebra, when the weight matrix is row full-rank, we can always restore the input from the output.
 That means we can always find an appropriate input format to meet various downstream requirements.
 Therefore, from a practical empirical perspective, we can assume that in most cases, both GPF-like and All-in-One-like frameworks can achieve seamless projection of $G$ into $B_G$, demonstrating the effectiveness and rationality of graph prompting.